 When cool, grind the roasted seeds into a fine powder, in a clean, dry coffee grinder and then keep aside for later use.

 Heat a deep, heavy-bottomed pan over medium heat.
 Add the sunflower/vegetable/canola cooking oil and ghee.

-Now add the green chillies and fry until they stop spluttering.
+Now add the green chilies and fry until they stop spluttering.

-Add the chickpeas and all the powdered spices - coriander, cumin-pomegranate, garam masala and aamchur - and add salt to taste.
+Add the chickpeas and all the powdered spices - coriander, cumin-pomegranate, garam masala, and amchur - and add salt to taste.
 Mix well to combine all ingredients together.
 Use the spoon to mash some of the chickpeas coarsely.

 Add 1/2 a cup of hot water to the mixture and stir well.
 Simmer heat and cover the pan and allow to cook until the chickpeas are very tender.
 By this time, the cooking oil you added earlier begins to come away from the curry.
 This is a sign that the spices are well cooked!
 The dish will also be like a very thick, chunky gravy by now.